-I never fought in a real war, but growing up we played war with cap guns or plastic Uzis and I had HO scale planes dogfighting over my bed; I don't have to tell you how bad things are today with their yellow or orange plastic--we need George C. Scott as Patton and Nazis for him to fight; instead we got Afghanistan civilian insurgents and Brad Pitt as General McMahon.
-Yeah, I'm watching the released-today-on-Netflix WAR MACHINE, the true story of the crazy gung-ho general brought in to 'fix' Afghanistan not too long ago (?) and who was taken down by a snide Rolling Stone reporter and his own reckless urge to shoehorn the complexity of counter-insurgency into a war model he can 'win' (he's not the same one as was taken down by an affair with his sexy biographer, McMahon is taken down by a snide journalist --big difference).
-Aside from a comical (and overused) bowlegged running style that lets Pitt show off his barrel-chested burliness (as if he's always about to fall forward and give you twenty), Pitt's SLING BLADE-on-the-half-baked-shell voice and pillow factory energy (he's almost as half-asleep as if reading the book on a plane).
-Pitt's earlier warriors-- in David Ayers' FURY and Tarantino's INGLORIOUS BASTERDS (above)--had a few things going other than his stiff Fearless Fosdick jutting chin and silver hair--including an easy-going way with shooting unarmed prisoners that was most refreshing (the kind of thing a Tom Cruise or Leo would worry might alienate their international fan base), and most of all, he had energy and coiled charm --where's that gone, Brad?
+I never fought in a real war, but growing up we played war with cap guns or plastic Uzis and I had HO scale planes dogfighting over my bed; I don't have to tell you how bad things are today: toy guns are fake looking, made of yellow or orange plastic to allay the triggers of nervous cops.
+But in the 70s-80s our guns were real-looking, heavy and loud.
+Nowadays the squirt guns have way more range, so maybe it's a trade-off.
+We need George C. Scott as Patton and Nazis to fight; instead we got Afghanistan civilian insurgents and Brad Pitt as General McMahon.
+Yeah, I'm watching the released-today-on-Netflix WAR MACHINE, the true story of the crazy gung-ho general brought in to 'fix' Afghanistan not too long ago (?) and who was taken down by a snide Rolling Stone reporter and his own reckless urge to shoehorn the complexity of counter-insurgency into a war model he can 'win' (he's not the general taken down by an affair with his sexy biographer, he's taken down by a snide journalist --big difference!).
+Adopting a comical (and overused) bowlegged running style that lets him show off his barrel-chested burliness (as if he's always about to fall forward and give you twenty), Pitt's SLING BLADE-on-the-half-baked-shell voice and pillow factory energy (watching him like reading the book on a plane) is a bit confusing after his coiled cobra calm in David Ayers' FURY and Tarantino's INGLORIOUS BASTERDS (above).
+Back in those films he had a few things going for him, trait-wise, other than his stiff Fearless Fosdick jutting chin and silver hair--including an easy-going way with shooting unarmed prisoners that was most refreshing (the kind of thing a Tom Cruise or Leo would worry might alienate their fan base)--where's that gone, Brad?

-As with Jolie's fall from feral madwomen grace, I blame the children.
+As with Jolie's fall from feral madwomen grace, I blame their children.

-When I saw that Pitt was going to play an older man with silver hair to--as stars often do--segue their advancing age within the mythic scope of their public persona, I was excited.
-Gone is the tiresome Pitt as the rear echelon for the Jolie traveling humanitarian circus, and now he can get back to being a wild man yet again, aging males rejoice!
-Alas, the Jolie-drained Pitt is still with us.
-On the other hand, INGLORIOUS is up on the Netflix stream too!
+When I saw that Pitt was going to play an older man with silver hair, as stars often do to segue their advancing age within the mythic scope of their public persona, I was excited.
+Gone is the tiresome Pitt role of rear echelon for the Jolie traveling humanitarian circus, I thought, and now he can get back to being a wild man yet again!
+Aging males rejoice!
+Alas, the Jolie-drained version of Pitt--all edges sanded down--is still with us.
+On the other hand, INGLORIOUS is up on the Netflix stream.
 It's always worth revisiting whenever the drums of war and remembrance sound.

 War, what is it good for?
 Men.
 It's good for men.